 - Add the rest of 400ml of water directly into the poolish and mix it.
 You can prepare it using your hands or in the dough machine.
 Of course, it’s much easier inside a dough machine.

-- Now add the salt into it and mix it thoroughly.
-Next up, add in 700 grams of flour.
+- Now add the salt to it and mix it thoroughly.
+Next up, add 700 grams of flour.
 Mix everything well.

 - When kneading by hand, knead and work the dough on the counter.
 The goal is to make it smooth; you’ll need to move your hands quickly as the dough is sticky.
 Once it’s soft, add the olive oil.
 But avoid using oil or water excessively when kneading the dough.
 It helps the cooking process.